Never used to train AI

 Nostalgia - Family Archive

 For Family HistoriansKeep your tree in Ancestry, MyHeritage, FamilySearch, RootsMagic, FamilyEcho, Family Tree Maker, or Gramps.
-Use Nostalgia for the photo work around it: careful repair, likeness review, names and notes, and private sharing for relatives.
+Use the mobile app for scanning, careful repair, likeness review, names and notes, then use web for tree import, larger batches, and private sharing spaces.

 Repair first, keep the archival master, add color only when it helps tell the story.